 5.2 +/- 0.6

-Micropenis is a penis that is more than 2.5 standard deviations below the average size for age.
-In a newborn, a stretched penile length less than ¾ inch (1.9 cm) is micropenis.
+Also known as microphallus, micropenis refers to penis length more than 2.5 standard deviations below the average size for age.
+For a newborn, a stretched length that is less than ¾ inch (1.9 cm) is considered micropenis.

 Cases of micropenis are considered to have hormonal origins, although the specifics of that have yet to be revealed.
 It is believed that a sort of hormonal imbalance occurs sometime after 14 weeks gestation, once the penis has formed.
 Babies born with micropenis should have their hormone levels monitored, in addition to checking chromosomes in order to assess for any underlying genetic syndrome.
 It’s also helpful to get an MRI to check hormone secreting glands.

 Often the first step in treatment may be a three month trial of testosterone supplementation.
 If the penis grows in response to testosterone, the outlook is hopeful for average adult penis size and function.

 Even if there is no response to hormone treatment, some studies of micropenis have found that even if a boy grows up with a small penis, most are able to stand to urinate, maintain normal erectile function and be sexually active.
 Their partners also report sexual satisfaction.
 In the past, doctors would recommend gender reassignment surgery for children with micropenis who did not respond to testosterone therapy.
 However, this opinion has changed given that many children with micropenis can maintain healthy functionality of the penis, and some adults who have received treatment for intersex conditions argue strongly against gender reassignment before the child is old enough to choose.
 Penile prosthesis are available to children if desired, or if peer teasing is an issue.
 For families considering reassignment surgery, there are a growing number of gender clinics across the country that can provide individualized counseling and treatment for families exploring this option.